typelevel/doobie/doc/src/main/tut/06-Checking.md

 """.query[Country]
 ```

-So let's try the `check` method provided by YOLO and see what happens.
+Now let's try the `check` method provided by YOLO and see what happens.

 ```tut:plain
 biggerThan(0).check.run